paulbradish/awesome-digital-marketing/README.md

 ### Analytics Tools
 * [Combinations & Permutations Generator](https://numbergenerator.org/permutations-and-combinations) - Great for when you need to come up with all possibilities within a defined alphanumeric sequence.
+* [Percentage Change Calculator](https://www.calculatorsoup.com/calculators/algebra/percent-change-calculator.php) - This is a % change calculator.
+It will quantify the change from one number to another and express the change as an increase or decrease.
+Sounds simple but very easy to mess up when doing these quick calculations manually.

 ## Custom Dashboards
 📊 Do you have to distill multiple data sources down into one single report?
 This is the bane of many a digital analyst and is enough to make one cry.
 No fear!
 This is where custom dashboards come into play.
 These dashboards (usually SaaS with a monthly/yearly sub) help eliminate the manual work by integrating most or all of your data connections together, allowing you to create and automate beautiful looking, KPI tailored dashboards and reports with minimal effort.